fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 ![neurons-connected](/images/blog/spiking_neurons/neurons-connected.png)

 In a Spiking Neural Network (SNN), neurons communicate by means of **spikes**: these activation voltages are then converted to currents through the **synapses**, charging the **membrane potential** of the destination neuron.
-In the following, the destination neuron is be denoted with the index $i$, while the input neuron under consideration is denoted with the index $j$.
+In the following, the destination neuron is denoted with the index $i$, while the input neuron under consideration is denoted with the index $j$.

 We denote the input spike train incoming from the $j$-neuron with $\sigma_{j}(t)$:
 $$ \sigma_{j}(t) = \sum_{k} \delta(t-t_{k}) $$